Stewardship

 Your landscape is not a one-time project.
 It's a living system that needs skilled attention — especially in its early years, and less as it matures.

 Someone who knows your site is gardening it, caring for it, and standing behind the result.
 That's what gardening for life looks like.
-That's the work we do.
+That's the work I do.